adamchainz/time-machine/README.rst

   This will be converted to a UTC datetime with the time 00:00:00.
 * A ``float`` or ``int`` specifying a `Unix timestamp <https://en.m.wikipedia.org/wiki/Unix_time>`__
 * A string, which will be parsed with `dateutil.parse <https://dateutil.readthedocs.io/en/stable/parser.html>`__ and converted to a timestamp.
+  Again, if the result is naive, it will be assumed to have the UTC time zone.

 .. |zoneinfo-instance| replace:: ``zoneinfo.ZoneInfo`` instance
 .. _zoneinfo-instance: https://docs.python.org/3/library/zoneinfo.html#zoneinfo.ZoneInfo